TheRealFury/EmpireTheUprising/Gameplay.md

 There are also buttons on the right that allow you to buy the items that are on the immediate left, and are colored in red.
 There is a blue button on the right which can be used to upgrade your level.

 There is a solitary red button at the bottom that enables you to pass a cycle without having to buy anything or upgrade.

+### What is a cycle?

+A cycle can be thought of as the number of actions performed.
+Here are some actions that count as cycles :-

+ - Clicking the Load button at the bottom-left of the screen.
+ - Buying any property (See next section - "What are hotels, houses and factories?").
+ - Upgrading your level.

+Additionally, whenever a cycle is finished, tax is cut from money and rent is added to the money

 ### What are hotels, houses and factories?